spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

   ```
   <YourProject>\Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat <YourProject>SimulatedPlayer Linux Development <YourProject>.uproject -skipshadercompile
   ```
+  <%(#Expandable title="Note: disabling game client plugins which don't run on Linux")%>
+  Simulated players run on Linux in the cloud.
+If your game clients use any plugins which don't run on Linux clients, you'll need to exclude them from building.
+This can be done in your game's Build.cs file, by wrapping any plugins that shouldn't be used on linux clients in a check like
+  `if (Target.Platform != UnrealTargetPlatform.Linux)`
+  <%(/Expandable)%>
   Then, back in the Editor Deploy window:</br></br>
   * **Add simulated players**: Check the box.</br></br>
   * **Deployment Name**: Enter a name for your simulated player deployment.
 This labels the deployment in the Console.
 Make it different to your game deployment name.</br></br>